Ren: "I had to turn down Glastonbury to focus on my health"

 Few musicians are quite as resilient as Ren.
 Since he began making beats as a 12-year-old growing up on the Welsh island of Anglesey, this rivetingly honest rapper, guitarist and producer hasn’t just navigated the usual snakes and ladders of the music industry.
 He has also been dealing with major, debilitating health issues.
 “Okay, take another pill, boy, drown yourself in the sound of white noise,” he raps on this year’s viral hit ‘Hi Ren’, the sound of his internal monologue bursting out from his brain.
 “Follow this ten-step programme, rejoice!
 All your problems will be gone!
 Fucking dumb boy!”

-When Ren shared the track’s incredibly moving video, which shows him in a hospital grown performing the song from his wheelchair, he wrote on his YouTube page: “Years before I was diagnosed correctly with autoimmunity, Lyme disease and brain damage, I was misdiagnosed as bipolar and spent years bouncing back and forth between therapists and trialling different antidepressants all the while getting worse and worse.”
+When Ren shared the track’s incredibly moving video, which shows him in a hospital gown performing the song from his wheelchair, he wrote on his YouTube page: “Years before I was diagnosed correctly with autoimmunity, Lyme disease and brain damage, I was misdiagnosed as bipolar and spent years bouncing back and forth between therapists and trialling different antidepressants all the while getting worse and worse.”
 The track came about, Ren explained, because he wanted to express “all the things I wish I’d said to my doctors and therapists at the time, but didn’t have the words to.”

-When we meet in central London to discuss his excellent debut album, ‘Sick Boi’, which he produced himself and is releasing independently, it’s a relief to hear Ren say that “a comprehensive plan of medication and nutrition” has had a positive effect.
+When we meet in central London to discuss his excellent new album, ‘Sick Boi’, which he produced himself, it’s a relief to hear Ren say that “a comprehensive plan of medication and nutrition” has had a positive effect.
 Trips to Canada to be treated by a specialist doctor have also helped, but Ren has made peace with the fact that he may be managing his health condition forever.
 “To be honest, I still haven’t got the energy of a normal person,” he says.
 “Even right now, my legs hurt.
 I still have to deal with carrying the weight of feeling a little bit crap every day.
 But it’s a lighter shade of crap that is easier to deal with.”

 In an interview marked by the same plain-speaking candour as his music, Ren talks about the tapestry of experiences that inspired his album, his struggle to balance perfectionism with protecting his health, and an incredible guerrilla gig he played in his hometown of Brighton.